netdata/blog/blog/dynatrace-datadog-instana-grafana-netdata.md

 AI is a broad term.
 It is also trendy, so it is frequently abused for marketing purposes.

-During the few days I spent on these solutions, I didn't see any evidence of real machine learning working in the background.
+During the few days we spent on these solutions, we didn't see any evidence of real machine learning working in the background.

 A few providers, like Grafana, allow configuring machine learning for some of the metrics.
-This is however too much for users to do, unless it is done for very few selected metrics.
+This is however too much for users, unless it is done for few selected metrics.

 Others, use statistical functions on the UI to provide some kind of outlier detection or forecasting, using just the visible time-frame as data source.